 The sea, she had decided, was quite strange.
 What else could be said of a place that could spawn creatures with such wiggly tentacles, creatures with such boneless bodies, and creatures with such needly skins?
 She poked at something the locals called a cucumber, but which--in actuality--tasted nothing like one.

-She’d tried them all, tasting each one with her eyes closed, trying to simply focus on the flavor.
+She’d tried them all, tasting each one with her eyes closed, focusing on the flavor.
 Some hadn’t been as bad as the others.
 She hadn’t really liked any of them, however.

 I would have trouble becoming a true Hallandren, she decided, sipping her fruit juice.

-Fortunately, the juice itself was delicious.
+Fortunately, the juice was delicious.
 Far better than anything she’d ever had in Idris.
 The variety, and flavor, of the numerous Hallandren fruits and other plants was almost as astounding as the oddness of its sea life.

 Tridees cleared his throat.
 The God King’s high priest was not a man who was accustomed to waiting.

 Siri nodded to her serving women, motioning for them to prepare another series of plates.
 Susebron had given Siri some coaching on how to eat with Hallandren royal etiquette, and she wanted to practice.
-Coincidentally, his way of eating--taking small bites, never really finishing anything--was a rather good one for testing out new dishes and types of food.
+Coincidentally, his way of eating--taking small bites, never really finishing anything--was a rather good one for testing out new dishes.

 She wanted to become familiar with Hallandren, its ways, its people, its tastes.
 She’d forced her servants to begin talking to her more, which was good.
 She was also trying the foods.
 She planned to meet with more of the Gods.
 In the distance, she saw Lightsong wandering by, and she waved to him fondly.
 He seemed uncharacteristically preoccupied, however, and he only gave a wave of his own, and didn’t come to visit her.